danthegoodman1/Gildra/README.md

 You can check https://acmeclients.com/certificate-authorities/ for a great guide, but I would generally say start with Let's Encrypt.

-For example Vercel use Let's Encrypt.
+For example Vercel uses Let's Encrypt.
 Cloudflare uses both Let's Encrypt and Google (among others, see: https://developers.cloudflare.com/ssl/edge-certificates/troubleshooting/caa-records/#what-caa-records-are-added-by-cloudflare)

 Options I'd consider: